Blind Quality Enhancement of Compressed Video via Fine-Grained Degradation-Guided Sequential Inference: Introduction

-To address these challenges, we propose a Degradation-aware Hierarchical Termination framework for QECV, as illustrated in Fig.~\ref{fig:Introduction}(b).
+To address these challenges, we propose a fine-grained degradation-guided sequential inference framework for QECV, as illustrated in Fig. \ref{fig:Introduction}(b).
 At its core, a Degradation Representation Learning (DRL) module is introduced to capture multi-scale, fine-grained spatial variations of compression artifacts.
-To disentangle degradation features from content information, we employ a dual-supervision strategy: contrastive learning enhances the discrimination of local distortion patterns by pulling similar artifact regions closer while pushing dissimilar ones apart, while classification learning imposes semantic constraints to stabilize the representation of distortion levels.
+To reduce content–degradation correlation and improve degradation discriminability, we employ a dual-supervision strategy: contrastive learning enhances the discrimination of local distortion patterns by pulling similar artifact regions closer while pushing dissimilar ones apart, while classification learning imposes semantic constraints to stabilize the representation of distortion levels.
 This joint approach mitigates reliance on large-scale labeled data and strengthens generalization in degradation modeling, effectively addressing the dynamic content-distortion entanglement inherent in video frames.
-Leveraging the degradation representation predicted by the DRL module, we further design a hierarchical termination mechanism that dynamically allocates computational resources by adjusting the number of artifact reduction stages.
-As shown in Fig.~\ref{fig:Introduction}(b), lightly degraded regions (e.g., the blue box) terminate early, while heavily distorted regions (e.g., the red box) undergo more processing stages, achieving an adaptive balance between performance and efficiency.
-Each artifact reduction stage leverages degradation-aware feature modulation (from DRL) for robust adaptation, followed by a dual-branch architecture that explicitly models both global and local spatio-temporal dependencies using a Transformer and multi-scale dilated convolutions, respectively.
+Leveraging the fine-grained degradation representation predicted by the DRL module, we further design a sequential inference strategy that dynamically allocates computational resources by adjusting the number of artifact reduction stages.
+As shown in Fig. \ref{fig:Introduction}(b), lightly degraded regions (e.g., the blue box) stop at earlier stages in the sequential inference process, while heavily distorted regions (e.g., the red box) undergo more processing stages, achieving an adaptive balance between performance and efficiency.
+Each artifact reduction stage leverages fine-grained degradation-guided feature modulation (from DRL) for robust adaptation, followed by a dual-branch architecture that explicitly models both global and local spatio-temporal dependencies using a Transformer and multi-scale dilated convolutions, respectively.
 The proposed method achieves superior enhancement performance as a result.

-In summary, our main contributions are as follows: \begin{enumerate} \item We propose a degradation-aware hierarchical termination method for blind QECV, which dynamically adjusts the artifact reduction stages based on the severity of compression to balance performance and efficiency.
+In summary, our main contributions are as follows: \begin{enumerate} \item A Fine-Grained Degradation-Guided Sequential Inference method for blind QECV is proposed, which dynamically adjusts the artifact reduction stages based on the severity of compression to balance performance and efficiency.

+\item A Degradation Representation Learning module is proposed to evaluate the severity of compression, which combines contrastive learning and classification to effectively reduce content–degradation correlation and improve degradation discriminability.